scala/improvement-proposals/content/existential-containers.md

   xs.maxByOption(_.area)

 largest(List(Square(), Hexagon()))
-// error: No given instance of type Polygon{type Self = Square | Hex} was found for a context parameter of method largest
+// error: No given instance of type Polygon[Square | Hexagon] was found for a context parameter of method largest
 ```

 The call to `largest` is illegal because, although there exist witnesses of the `Polygon` and `Hexagon`'s conformance to `Polygon`, no such witness exists for their least common supertype.